google/flutter-desktop-embedding/library/README.md

 This README assumes you have already read [the top level README](../README.md), which contains important information and setup common to all platforms.

+_Note: The library code in this repository is in the process of being migrated to the `flutter/engine` repository, where it will be available as prebuilt libraries for each platform.
+Most of the instructions below will be obsolete soon._

 ## How to Use This Code

 Currently the development workflow assumes you are starting with an existing